LordNoxington/SoMPriest/README.md

 # SoMPriest
 A Shadow priest rotation primarily used for leveling and BGs.
 Also supports healing dungeons.
 I will be slowly adding more PvP logic, including engineering items, trinkets etc.

+PLEASE SET A WAND SPEED ON FIRST LOAD.

 To keep the rotation bar in a fixed location - Move the bar somewhere on the screen where you want it to stay.
 Turn the main Cromulon (left most button) off then back on.

 You can critique my code, as I am definitely still learning :)